Jieyab89/OSINT-Cheat-sheet/Script/SOCMINT-Twitter/Readme.md

 15. Update view as graph in archive
 16. Add date and timestamp pattern in sentiment analysis
 17. Delete entry node in graph visualizer
+18. Add new features save project (load case or load new case)
+19. Checkpoint or save data
+20. Auto resume archive and dump data with state (state data to checkpoint)
+21. Add date or timestamp paramater for all search module

 ## Features